WordPress/gutenberg/blocks/rich-text/README.md

 ### `formattingControls: Array`

-*Optional.* By default, all formatting controls are present.
+*Optional.* By default, all formatting controls are enabled but hidden from the user.
 This setting can be used to fine-tune formatting controls.
 Possible items: `[ 'bold', 'italic', 'strikethrough', 'link' ]`.
+To show the formatting controls, set `isSelected` to `true`.

 ### `isSelected: Boolean`

-*Optional.* Whether to show the input is selected or not in order to show the formatting controls.
-By default it renders the controls when the block is selected.
+*Optional.* Default `false`.
+Whether to show formatting controls when input is selected.

 ### `keepPlaceholderOnFocus: Boolean`